ilg-physics-ucsb/physics3l-manual/Lab2PendulumWeek2/Lab2PendulumWeek2.md

 :::Exercise
 We want to determine the period, $T$, of the oscillations of motion.
 We will do so by looking at the oscillatory behavior of the accelerations recorded by the phone in the three different directions.
 Remember your derivations from Week 1 to determine the relationship between the periods of the accelerations in the different directions and the period  $T$ of motion of the pendulum.

-1. Create a spreadsheet and import the data from your phone.

 :::Question

 a) How do the periods of the accelerations measured by the phone compare to the period of oscillations of the pendulum?